Baseball Coach & Mentor

-Although the visit was short stayed due to Division 1 eligibility requirements, Fitzgerald learned what it took to compete against the best college athletes in the world.
-Fitzgerald then took his talents to Kean University where he would conclude his college career with a .330 batting average with nearly 150 career hits, 133 games played, 92 runs scored and only 1 error committed as an outfielder.
+Although the visit was short lived due to Division 1 eligibility requirements, Fitzgerald learned what it took to compete with and against the best college baseball players.
+Fitzgerald then took his talents to Kean University in New Jersey, where he would conclude his college career with an overall .330 batting average, nearly 150 career hits, 133 games played, 92 runs scored, and only 1 error committed as an outfielder.

 In 2019 Jim started his coaching career returning to his alma mater Bergen Community College in NJ.
 As an assistant coach for the Bulldogs, Fitzgerald would work with the hitters & outfielders.
 The Bulldogs returned to playoffs and 4 players would be awarded All-Region accolades.

 The summer of 2019 would be an eventful one as Fitzgerald was given the reigns of The Lyndhurst American Legion, Post 139.
 In addition to being named Head coach of the Lyndhurst Post, Fitzgerald was given the opportunity to be the assistant coach to Jack Winters, former NYU pitching coach.